 Manuscripts, including reports of original research, papers presented at ISFR conferences, research reviews, discussion papers, and letters to the editor, are accepted for publication after appropriate evaluation and recommendation by qualified reviewers.
 The initial version of the manuscript, double-spaced throughout with wide margins, should be submitted, as a Word attachment by E-mail, to the nearest Regional Editor.
 The E-mail addresses for these editors are given below and in the masthead of the Table of Contents on page i of each issue.

 Detailed instructions for preparing papers are available below and in Fluoride 2013;46(1):40-8.
-These instructions should be followed meticulously to
+These instructions should be followed meticulously to avoid publication delays.